ovh/docs/pages/platform/ai/ecosystem_01_lettria_billing_features_capabilities/guide.en-gb.md

 - scaling : auto-scaling, from 1 to 3 replicas
 - amount of calls : unlimited
 - duration: 5 hours with 1 replica running, then a peak with 1 hour at 3 replicas, then stopped and deleted.
-- lettria service: 2 x Lettria service for CPU usage (1,50€ /hour /cpu)
+- lettria service: 2 x Lettria services for CPU usage (1,50€ /hour /cpu)

 Price calculation for **compute** (it will vary over time due to auto-scaling):

 0,03€ (price /hour /cpu) x 2 (cpus) x 1 (replica) x 5 (hours) = `0,30€`
 +
 0,03€ (price /hour /cpu) x 2 (cpus) x 3 (replicas) x 1 (hour) = `0,18€`